microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 1. Create a new Unity project, or open an existing project.
 When creating a project, make sure to select "3D" as the template type.
 1. Import the `Microsoft.MixedRealityToolkit.Unity.Foundation.unitypackage` you downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensure all items to import are checked, and then selecting "Import".
-1. Import the `Microsoft.MixedRealityToolkit.Unity.Extensions.unitypackage` following the same steps as above.
-The extensions package provides a set of useful optional components for the MRTK.
+1. Import the `Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage` following the same steps as above.
+The examples package is optional and contains useful demonstration scenes for current MRTK features.
-1. Import the 'Microsoft.MixedRealityToolkit.Unity.Tools.unitypackage` following the same steps as for the foundation package.
+1. Import the `Microsoft.MixedRealityToolkit.Unity.Tools.unitypackage` following the same steps as for the foundation package.
 These tools package is optional and contains useful tools, such as the ExtensionServiceCreator, that enhance the MRTK developer experience.
-1. Import `Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage` following the same steps as for the foundation package.
-The examples package is optional and contains useful demonstration scenes for current MRTK features.
+1. Import the `Microsoft.MixedRealityToolkit.Unity.Extensions.unitypackage` following the same steps as for the foundation package.
+The extensions package provides a set of useful optional components for the MRTK.

 After importing the Foundation package, you may see a setup prompt like the following: